nirix/traq/README.md

 Credits
 -------

-- famfamfam.com for the sexy icons
+- Some icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com).
+All rights reserved.